 - Fishing License: Any veteran with a disability rating of at least 20% is eligible for a discounted freshwater fishing license.

-- Special Hunting License: Any veteran who has a disability rating of 100% are eligible for a reduced hunting license cost of $2, plus issuance fees.
+- Special Hunting License: Any veteran who has a disability rating of 100% is eligible for a reduced hunting license cost of $2, plus issuance fees.
 Veterans with a disability rating of at least 50% are eligible for half off the regular price of a hunting license, plus issuance fees.

 - Non-Resident License: Any active-duty service member who is stationed in Alabama or a neighboring state is eligible for in-state license costs.
 Families are also eligible.